-Attorney Jon Powell serves as the Director of the Juvenile Justice Project (JJP), a collaborative effort of the N.C.
-Governor's Crime Commission and the Norman Adrian Wiggins School of Law at Campbell University.
+Attorney Jon Powell serves as the director of the Restorative Justice Clinic.
 The program receives referrals from the juvenile justice system, juvenile court, Wake County Schools and the Capital Area Teen Court program.

 The goals of the project are to: